twillis209/zinb_analysis/notes.md

 * Available in `scRNAseq` package
 * The 'Allen' data set is a subset of the Tasic data.
 From the package manual: '`ReprocessedAllenData()` provides 379 cells from the mouse visual cortex, which is a subset of the data from Tasic et al. (2016).'
 * The counts used in the analyses by Risso et al. are the default `tophat_counts` (confirmed this with use of `digest::digest`)
-* Plate-based: sorted by FACS into a 96-well plate and amplified using the SMARTer kit
+* Plate-based: sorted by FACS into a 96-well plate and amplified using the SMARTer kit, i.e. Smart-seq

 ### S1/CA1 data set

 * Zeisel et al.
 * Downloaded.
-* Fluidigm C1 microfluidics cell capture platform
+* FACS (of some cells?) then Fluidigm C1 microfluidics cell capture platform with STRT-Seq (cite Islam 2014)

 From `https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE60361`: